NiranjanMedi/NiranjanMedi/README.md

 ## What I Have Been Building Lately

-**Agent Runtime Research** — Research with Professors Zhuo Zhang and Guannan Wei on a programmable agent execution environment with its own language and compiler that turns agent logic into structured workflows.
+**Agent Runtime Research** — Research with Professors Zhuo Zhang and Professor Guannan Wei on a programmable agent execution environment with its own language and compiler that turns agent logic into structured workflows.
 The goal is to make multi-agent behavior reliable and inspectable instead of purely prompt-driven.

 **RAG Notes App** — A full-stack note-taking app with RAG that lets you upload documents, ask questions, and get answers with citations.